 He drew up a business plan for the school that same year, but unfortunately, his requests for funding and land use were denied.

 It wasn’t until 2016 that Mr. McManus took up his dream again.
-He recruited Felix Camacho, Juan P. Flores, and Gregorio S. Calvo to serve on the board of what would eventually become “Career Tech High Academy Charter School.”
+He recruited Felix Camacho, Juan P. Flores, Faith DelaRosa, and Gregorio S. Calvo to serve on the board of what would eventually become “Career Tech High Academy Charter School.”

 The following year, the small team finished the petition for “Career Tech” and submitted it to the Guam Academy Charter School Council.